pachyderm/pachyderm/doc/fundamentals/getting_data_out_of_pachyderm.md

 to your [pipeline specification](../reference/pipeline_spec.html).
 `egress` enables you to push the results of a pipeline to an external datastore such as Amazon S3, Google Cloud Storage, or Azure Blob Storage.
-After the user code has finished running but before the job is marked as successful, Pachyderm pushes the data to the specified destination.
+After the user code has finished running, but before the job is marked as successful, Pachyderm pushes the data to the specified destination.